Jim Haslam

 James Arthur Haslam II (born December 13, 1930) is an American businessman, best known as the founder of Pilot Company, which operates a chain of convenience stores and travel centers throughout the United States and Canada, and is one of the largest privately owned companies in the United States.
 Haslam is also a donor for the University of Tennessee, having provided tens of millions of dollars to the school over several decades.
-Haslam's son Jimmy is the current owner of the National Football League's Cleveland Browns and Major League Soccer's Columbus Crew, and his other son Bill is a former Governor of Tennessee.
+Haslam's son Jimmy is the current owner of the National Football League's Cleveland Browns, Major League Soccer's Columbus Crew and National Basketball Association's Milwaukee Bucks, and his other son Bill is a former Governor of Tennessee and current owner of the National Hockey League's Nashville Predators.

 Early life

 Haslam was born in 1930 in Detroit, Michigan, the son of Melitta (Fry) and James Arthur Haslam.
 His father was a World War I veteran who was, at the time, working for the Studebaker Corporation.
 The family lived for a time in Pennsylvania before moving to St. Petersburg, Florida.
 Jim was a star football player at St. Petersburg High School, and had offers to play at several colleges.
 He eventually chose the University of Tennessee, following a recruiting visit from legendary U.T. coach Robert Neyland.

 Haslam enrolled at the University of Tennessee in 1948.
 During the Volunteers' 1951 national championship season, he was a starter on an offensive line that helped his Sigma Chi fraternity brother, Hank Lauricella, to an All American season and a second-place finish in the voting for the Heisman Trophy.
 Haslam was a captain on the 1952 team, but missed the last few games of the season due to eligibility issues.

 Following graduation, Haslam joined the United States Army, with the commission of Second Lieutenant.
 He spent several months in Korea following the 1953 armistice that ended combat operations in the Korean War.
 After returning to Tennessee, he turned down an offer to coach the South Pittsburg High School football team, and instead joined LaFollette, Tennessee-based Fleet Oil.
 After about a year, Fleet president Sam Claiborne appointed Haslam head of the company's new Sail Oil chain of stations.